 The Racket Drop

 Keep in mind when you view the image immediately above that the viewing angle is different between the two.
 What is important here is the angle of the racket face.
 Compared to the previous image, we can see that the rackets have continued back and down, and closed off in the process such that they are facing essentially towards the ground at this stage in the swing.
 The weight has been shifted off the right foot in the previous image and is beginning to transfer forwards.
 Keep on eye on that weight transfer over the next three frames however – it will go completely forward over the left leg prior to contact and stay there until well afterwards.

 Now the forward acceleration begins.
 The racket face which was previously closed and pointing towards the ground begins to open up as the arm sweeps outwards and upwards towards the ball.
 The hips have opened slightly but will not open any further than this until after contact.
 As the right arm sweeps out the left tucks at the elbow, pulling in to prevent unbalancing.
 Notice how the wrist is laid back on both players, and although there is a slight bend to Dimitrov’s arm in this shot, he will also frequently hit with his arm fully extended (just as Federer will sometimes hit with his arm slightly bent also).
 One other important thing to note is the relationship between the hips and feet.
-The left foot on both players has begin to kick back behind them, opposite the rotational direction of their arm.
+The right foot on both players has begin to kick back behind them, opposite the rotational direction of their arm.
 This is a counterbalancing movement, designed to anchor the hips in place and prevent them from opening further and in doing so robbing the shot of both power and stability.

 This is a natural continuation of the previous frame.
 The left legs have extended even further, keeping the hips in place.
 The right arm is extended now to a point of contact far from the body.
 The left arm has tucked completely and will remain there until after the shot is completed.